What is awareness?

 When educating about the distinctions between awareness and mindfulness, emphasize their unique characteristics while acknowledging their interconnected nature.
 Here are key points to consider:

-Awareness is a broad state of consciousness, while mindfulness focuses on the present moment.
+- Scope and focus: Awareness is a broad state of consciousness, while mindfulness focuses on the present moment.
 The main difference is that mindfulness teaches deliberate attention to current experiences.
+When practiced properly, awareness meditation circumvents the distractions of the mind, leading to a deeper state of focus and clarity.

 Importance of teaching and knowing the distinction